jodavaho/highfleet-ship-opt/README.md

 `make python`

-# For windows
+## For windows

 - `g++-mingw*`

 `make windows`

 # License

-Since we do not copy, modify, or redistribute SCIP, all code in this repo is under the MIT License
+Since we do not copy, modify, or redistribute SCIP, all code in this repo is under the MIT License.
+See LICENSE.

+# Todos

+1. Add minimum fuel to allow tanker optmizations